opendistro/for-elasticsearch-docs/docs/pa/dashboards.md

 The best way to get started with building custom dashboards is to duplicate and modify one of the existing JSON files in the `dashboards` directory.
 {: .tip }

+---

 #### Table of contents
 1. TOC
 {:toc}

+---

 ## Summary of elements

 - Tables show metrics per dimension.
 For example, if your metric is `CPU_Utilization` and your dimension `ShardID`, a PerfTop table shows a row for each shard on each node.
-- Bar graphs are aggregated for the cluster, unless you add node name to the dashboard.
+- Bar graphs are aggregated for the cluster, unless you add `nodeName` to the dashboard.
 See the [options for all elements](#all-elements).
 - Line graphs are aggregated for each node.
 Each line represents a node.